paulkarpenko/us-code-ui/uscode/title-20-education/chapter-052-education-for-economic-security.md

     (iv) consideration will be given to programs and activities designed to meet the needs of educationally disadvantaged and other traditionally underserved populations; and

-(4) if the funds are to be used for advanced placement programs as described in subsection (b)(2) of this section, a commitment as to the percentage of funds received from the State on a per student basis that shall be used by the local educational agency to defray costs of the advanced placement program.
+(4) if the funds are to be used for advanced placement programs as described in subsection (b)(2), a commitment as to the percentage of funds received from the State on a per student basis that shall be used by the local educational agency to defray costs of the advanced placement program.

-**(c) Waiver** The State may waive or reduce the amount of matching funds required under subsection (b)(3)(C)(i) of this section if the State determines that—
+**(c) Waiver** The State may waive or reduce the amount of matching funds required under subsection (b)(3)(C)(i) if the State determines that—

 (1) substantial need exists in the area served by the applicant for a grant under this part; and

 (2) the required amount of matching funds cannot be made available.

-**(d) Joint applications** A regional consortium of applicants in 2 or more local school districts may file a joint application under subsection (a) of this section.
+**(d) Joint applications** A regional consortium of applicants in 2 or more local school districts may file a joint application under subsection (a).

 ### Statutory Notes